willstepp/writings/hunger/hunger-notes.md

+Don't die out in me.
+When losing track of the mountain.
+In a fog, a haze.

 Best thing you could do would be to round out the scenes, add sensual observations of nature, drawn from memories.
 It feels too much like a story as it is now.
 Envelop the plot in the life of the people and in the setting.